-There are currently three IVRs (NuvaRing[®], Estring[®] and Femring[®]) that have received US Food and Drug Administration (US FDA) approval.3-5 NuvaRing[®] (Organon) is approved for use as a vaginal contraceptive, it releases etonogestrel and ethinyl estradiol, and must be replaced every month.
-It was also was approved for use in India in November 2009.6 Estring[®] (Pfizer) is a hormone replacement system that releases a low dose of estradiol and must be replaced every three months.
-Like Estring[®], Femring[®] (Warner Chilcott) must be replaced every three months and is another hormone replacement therapy that releases estradiol (available in two different dosing options)
+There are currently three IVRs (NuvaRing®, Estring® and Femring®) that have received US Food and Drug Administration (US FDA) approval.3-5 NuvaRing® (Organon) is approved for use as a vaginal contraceptive, it releases etonogestrel and ethinyl estradiol, and must be replaced every month.
+It was also was approved for use in India in November 2009.
+Estring® (Pfizer) is a hormone replacement system that releases a low dose of estradiol and must be replaced every three months.
+Like Estring®, Femring® (Warner Chilcott) must be replaced every three months and is another hormone replacement therapy that releases estradiol (available in two different dosing options)

 Safety studies have been conducted for all three rings currently approved by the US FDA.
 Published safety data from these studies include results from physical, pelvic, and colposcopic exams.
 In general, the adverse events (AE) reported in these studies were mild and only a small percentage were found to be related to the device.
-No clinically relevant changes or abnormalities were found upon examination in study participants.
-Nonetheless, as with any vaginal device, there is consensus that such products are not appropriate for women who are prone to vaginal irritation or ulceration.
-A progesterone vaginal ring (PVR) for lactating women.
-The method an effective contraceptive method for cycling women, Progering can be used by nursing women to extend the contraceptive effectiveness of lactation.
-The method was well accepted and has effectively protected women from pregnancy in several research studies.
-Let and has effectively protected women from pregnancy in several research studies.
-A Chilean company is currently manufacturing Progering which is licensed for distribution in Bolivia, Chile, Ecuador, and Peru.
+No clinically relevant changes or abnormalities were found upon examination in study participants.7-10 Nonetheless, as with any vaginal device, there is consensus that such products are not appropriate for women who are prone to vaginal irritation or ulceration.

+The Population Council has been instrumental in developing vaginal rings for contraceptive effectiveness.
+They have developed and carried out numerous safety and effectiveness studies on Progering®, a platinum-catalyzed, silicone elastomer progesterone vaginal ring (PVR) for lactating women.11-15 While not an effective contraceptive method for cycling women, Progering® can be used by nursing women to extend the contraceptive effectiveness of lactation.
+The method was well accepted and has effectively protected women from pregnancy in several research studies.12, 14-16 A Chilean company is currently manufacturing Progering® which is licensed for distribution in Bolivia, Chile, Ecuador, and Peru.
 The Population Council recently completed Phase 3 studies for a 1-year contraceptive ring made of platinum-catalyzed silicone elastomer that releases Nestorone (NES), a synthetic progestin and a low dose of ethinyl estradiol (EE).
-While the two rings are composed of the same material, the Progering has a matrix delivery system while the NES/EE ring has a two-core delivery system.
+While the two rings are composed of the same material, the Progering® has a matrix delivery system while the NES/EE ring has a two-core delivery system.
 The Population Council has a well-established record of product development in the reproductive health field and an interest in pursuing the IVR as a platform for candidate microbicide delivery.
-Based on the Population Council's experience with this ring and the available data on the commercially available product, the non-medicated version of Progering will be used in MTN-005.
+Based on the Population Council's experience with this ring and the available data on the commercially available product, the non-medicated version of Progering® will be used in MTN-005.